RehanShakir/SmartAgri/README.md

 ### Status Codes

-IoTManagementSystem Backend returns the following status codes in its API:
+SmartAgri Backend returns the following status codes in its API:

 | Status Code | Description             |
 | :---------- | :---------------------- |